ArinKothari/ingredient-phrase-tagger/README.md

     bin/generate_data --data-path=input.csv --count=1000 --offset=0 > tmp/train_file

 The `count` argument specifies the number of training examples (i.e. ingredient lines) to read, and `offset` specifies which line to start with.
-There are roughly 180k examples in our snapshot of the New York Times cooking database (which we include in this repo), so it is useful to run against a subset.

 The output of this step looks something like: